Black4315/e-commerce/!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!1/product.md

-// TODO: upadte product and add price and deicoutn to size and checkout.json has somthing to use add those to product
+// TODO: upadte product and add price and deicoutn to size and checkout.json has somthing to use

+// TODO: add categry url , shipping $ and (info for every varient sizes like in stock discount,etc..) add those to product

+// TODO: add "aboutItem":["",""] to every one , and add weight and demintions to "productDetails":{"dimentions":"any"}
+// TODO: add brand name
+// TODO:add actual auther
+ // TODO: add best rating
 Yes — your structure is already solid, but if you want it to feel *production-grade* and cover more real-world e-commerce needs, you could enhance it with:

 ---